CBD chemical makeup. What does CBD stand for?

 Now that we understand how CBD works.
 What are the benefits of CBD?

-The effectiveness of CBD can depend on a few factors like age, gender, weight, and height.
+The effectiveness of CBD can depend on a few factors, such as age, gender, weight, and height.
 CBD comes in various forms like oil tinctures, edibles, capsules, or topicals.

 Tinctures tend to be the most effective due to the application method of inserting the oil under the tongue.
 This method is effective because the CBD is quickly absorbed by the blood vessels under the tongue.